SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 sudo systemctl restart controller
 ```

-you can see how to create the systemd unit for controller [here](#Creating-systemd-unit-for-your-code)
+you can see how to start your controller code automatically on boot [here](#running-controller-automatically-on-boot)

 Here is how your config file should look like.
 If you are using USB camera the `[sources.videoparams] -> type` should be `"v4l2"` and if you are using raspi camera it should be `"rpi_csi"`.